Methodology of SE listening tests

-Actually sound quality evaluation test through the internet is a very complicated task.
-Many recommendations (by ITU-R/AES/EBU) for listening tests could not be fully implemented in the internet testing.
-Listening sessions have to be easy enough for non-prepared listeners and results must be firm against various listening environments and skills of those ordinary listeners.
+Sound quality evaluation tests through the internet is a very complicated task.
+Many recommendations by ITU-R/AES/EBU for listening tests could not be fully implemented in the internet testing.
+Listening sessions have to be easy enough for non-prepared listeners and resulting scores must be firm against various listening environments and skills of those ordinary listeners.

-Taking all this into account only the core of SoundExpert testing engine was based on traditional testing methodology - double blind, A/B scale with hidden reference or in ITU-R terms - double stimulus / hidden reference / double blind methodology.
+Taking all this into account it was decided to use the traditional testing methodology - double-blind triple-stimulus with hidden reference - with some corrections.
 For tested devices with clearly audible artifacts the method is used as is.
 The only difference is absence of the third stimuli - non-hidden reference as it could be picked out from two samples with ease.
+Thus the resulting methodology could be determined as double-blind double-stimulus with hidden reference.
 Participants download a sound file with two samples of the same sound excerpt.
 One of them is a reference sample and the other is processed by device under test.
 Testers have no information either about order of samples or about device used.
-Listeners are asked to point to processed sample and to grade its Basic Audio Quality (BAQ) according to standard five-grade impairment scale.
+Listeners are asked to point to processed sample and to grade its Basic Audio Quality according to standard five-grade impairment scale.

-Detailed explanation of SE testing engine and method can be found in the papers below (in the order of increasing complexity).
+Detailed explanation of SE listening test engine and corresponding method can be found in the papers below:

 3. DIFFERENCE LEVEL.
 An objective audio parameter.
-Smirnoff S (PDF:694k)
+Smirnoff S (PDF:695k)

 The paper describes objective parameter, called "Difference Level" that could be considered either as an extension of THD for non-periodic signals, or as one of the estimations of widely used difference signal.
 It could be used for instrumental measurements of signal degradation in various audio circuits and for psycho-acoustic research.
 Infinite grade impairment scale and corresponding method for measurements of perceived audio quality, based on this parameter is also proposed.

 4. Post-screening of grades in SE listening tests